Locations:

 • Insulin tolerance test: An insulin tolerance test can diagnose growth hormone (GH) and adrenocorticotropic hormone (ACTH or corticotropin) deficiencies.

 • MRI (magnetic resonance imaging) scans: MRI scans use radio waves and strong magnets to create detailed images of inside your body.
-Brain MRIs are considered the best way to find pituitary tumors that could be causing hypopituitarism.
+Brain MRIs are considered the best way to find pituitary tumors that could be causing the condition.

-• Brain CT (computed tomography) scan: Your provider may use this test to see if you have a brain tumor or pituitary adenoma (noncancerous tumor) that’s causing hypopituitarism.
-A brain CT scan uses X-rays to create detailed images of your brain and pituitary gland.
+• Brain CT (computed tomography) scan: Your provider may use this test to see if you have a brain tumor or pituitary adenoma that’s causing hypopituitarism.

 Management and Treatment